 Phytoestrogens are compounds contained within plant material and which possess estrogenic properties.
 One special scenario where air-borne phytoestrogens have been reported to adversely influence human endocrine health has been in the context of the hop industry, where inhalation of dust from the preparation of hop material has been known to cause menstrual disturbances in female workers for many years.

 Having read through this article, the short answer to the question, “Can Air Pollution Affect Your Hormones?” is Yes.
 EDCs are known to have an impact on our hormones which in turn affects our health.
 EDCs are everywhere, making it difficult for us to avoid them; but staying informed about the sources of EDCs and their harmful effects is already a step towards making the right choices – for the environment and for your health.
-Nonetheless, the best way to make sure we keep our hormones balanced is through blood tests.
+Nonetheless, the best way to make sure we keep our hormones balanced is through hormone tests and other blood tests.